March 27- April 4, 2020

 Mid-day train to Kyoto, upon arrival we’ll check into our Hotel or Villa and get settled in.

 There are two places to stay and you will be able to choose especially if you book early.
 We will be doing a lot of our classes (like the Ikebana flower class) at the villa.
-The villa has one tatami style room with futons, the traditional way to sleep for the Japanese.
+The villa has one tatami style room with futons, the traditional way to sleep for the Japanese and two regular rooms.
 I’ve done it and its absolute bliss unless you have a hard time getting down to the ground (IE an injury or severe arthritis).

 The hotel is Hotel Carta with normal beds and its only a 5 minute walk to the Villa.

 The hotel and Villa are in the Gion district, aka the Geisha district.
 It’s one of the most charming places to stay in Kyoto.
 Learn a bit more about the area here.